July in

 March through

 August, with an average maximum UV index of 12.
-A UV Index reading of 11, and higher, represents an ultimate health vulnerability from unprotected exposure to Sun's UV rays for the ordinary person.
+A UV Index reading of 11, and higher, represents an ultimate health vulnerability from unprotected exposure to Sun's UV rays for ordinary individuals.

-Note: In July, the maximum UV index of 12 transforms into these recommendations:
+Note: A maximum daily UV index of 12 during July morphs into the following directions: